e-mail to Administrators of The Baltic Sea DNA Project

 Starting in February 2006 the Project initially focused on the inhabitants and descendants of emigrants from the states situated around the Baltic Sea

-With only 41 members and no active administration the project soon lost its momentum, but thanks to the efforts of Mr Stanislaw J. Plewako who on May 1, 2012 not only took on the role of administrator but he also managed to increased the participation rate to over one hundred members within the first 2 months under his guardianship, the membership today is well over 200 and climbing.
+With only 41 members and no active administration the project soon lost its momentum, but thanks to the efforts of Mr Stanislaw J. Plewako who on May 1, 2012 not only took on the role of administrator but he also managed to increased the participation rate to over one hundred members within the first 2 months under his guardianship, the membership today is well over 400 and climbing.
 The area of interest has also been expanded to encompass the area that falls in between the Gulf of Finland and the Bay of Pomerania and Crimean Peninsula on the north cost of the Black Sea settled by Crimean Tatars

 Co-Administrator: Georg Dunkel, is greatly interested in genealogy and due to so many dead ends with traditional genealogical methods he has turned his attention to dna-genealogy to find the links that unite families, focusing on the results from the Geno2 raw data and looking at the comparison and searching for subtle differences within the SNPs that have been found he is coming up with some great results in his findings.
 Georg can communicate in both English and his native tongue Finnish.